labd/go-commercelayer-sdk/api/docs/ExternalPromotionCreateDataRelationships.md

 ### GetOrderAmountPromotionRule

-`func (o *ExternalPromotionCreateDataRelationships) GetOrderAmountPromotionRule() ExternalPromotionDataRelationshipsOrderAmountPromotionRule`
+`func (o *ExternalPromotionCreateDataRelationships) GetOrderAmountPromotionRule() ExternalPromotionCreateDataRelationshipsOrderAmountPromotionRule`

 GetOrderAmountPromotionRule returns the OrderAmountPromotionRule field if non-nil, zero value otherwise.

 ### GetOrderAmountPromotionRuleOk

-`func (o *ExternalPromotionCreateDataRelationships) GetOrderAmountPromotionRuleOk() (*ExternalPromotionDataRelationshipsOrderAmountPromotionRule, bool)`
+`func (o *ExternalPromotionCreateDataRelationships) GetOrderAmountPromotionRuleOk() (*ExternalPromotionCreateDataRelationshipsOrderAmountPromotionRule, bool)`

 GetOrderAmountPromotionRuleOk returns a tuple with the OrderAmountPromotionRule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetOrderAmountPromotionRule

-`func (o *ExternalPromotionCreateDataRelationships) SetOrderAmountPromotionRule(v ExternalPromotionDataRelationshipsOrderAmountPromotionRule)`
+`func (o *ExternalPromotionCreateDataRelationships) SetOrderAmountPromotionRule(v ExternalPromotionCreateDataRelationshipsOrderAmountPromotionRule)`

 SetOrderAmountPromotionRule sets OrderAmountPromotionRule field to given value.